 The most challenging stretch of the Arkansas.
 Only for those who have paddled on class IV or better.
 Minimum age of 18.
 Class IV-V.

 Are you ready for the BIG stuff?

 Some black out dates (May-June) on levels above 2400 cfs may occur.
+Call us for availability.

 Pine Creek (Class V) Full Day

 |Pine Creek + Numbers Full Day||$145.00*|

 *Colorado Govt.
 Use Fees of 5.25% and 1% is going toward the Upper Arkansas Land Trust.
 Please use this link for more information.

 You can search all the trips that we offer:

 You can also search by geographic area: